 A renowned, in-demand speaker, Cox has taken her empowering message of moving beyond gender expectations to live more authentically all over the country.
 Laverne was named one of Out Magazine's "Out 100," one of the country's top 50 trans icons by The Huffington Post, and one of Metro Source magazine's "55 People We Love."

 For more information, email email@example.com.

 For disability accommodations, please alert us with at three days notice before the event.

-Lecture presented by the Office of the Vice Provost for Student and Faculty Success, UAB Student Life, and UAB Lecture Series.
+Lecture presented by the Lecture Series Committee and the Office of the Vice Provost for Student and Faculty Success.